 Plans like our Ice and Mixed Climbing Strength Plan and Josh Wharton’s rock climbing plans are, for the most part, strength and skill oriented.
 They can be shorter and still effect real changes because these qualities train up more quickly.
 They are best for those with specific needs and short-term goals.
 If you have the time and can manage the added work, you can use these as supplemental strength sessions during the Specific Period of one of our longer big mountain plans.
 So, if you’re preparing for a very remote, highly technical rock or steep ice climb, stacking one of these plans on top of a mountaineering plan during its final weeks can be a great approach.

 Steve’s Rock Alpinist plans are meant to stand alone, as they include significant aerobic training on top of climbing-specific workouts.
 These were built with summers in the Bugaboos, Alps, or Dolomites in mind.

-Part 2: Implementing the Plan
+Part 2: Implementing an Aerobically Based Training Plan

 A quick Google search will show you how to sync your Garmin, Suunto, Polar, Wahoo Fitness, and/or any other brand’s accounts to TrainingPeaks to automatically upload your workout data to that platform.

 No plan is going to work if you don’t follow it.
 Strive for consistency.
 If you miss more than two workouts in a week, it is advisable to repeat that week.
 Pay attention to your fatigue.
 Life has a way of throwing you curves.
 Stress from life will wear you down, and piling training stress on top of life stress is not going to serve you well.
 Just because the plan calls for something does not mean you will benefit from it.
 Prioritize rest and recovery so that your body can absorb the training.